-Architectural design concepts are similar at most scales.
-We start by being good listeners, not biased towards a particular style, but open to finding the most appropriate solution for each client’s situation.
-We stress good bones over fashionable facades, comfort and efficiency over grandeur, and the effect that our buildings have on the people who use them every day over the impressions they may make on a few occasions.
+We start by being good listeners, not biased towards a particular style, but open to finding the most appropriate solution for each situation.
+We stress good bones over fashionable facades, comfort and efficiency over grandeur, and the effect that our buildings have on the people who use them every day over the impressions they make in a few photographs.

-We work to create simple, well-proportioned, coherent spaces that appeal to the senses as well as the psyche.
-We take into account all the qualities that make a good building: the way it responds to its site; the way its spaces work together; the ways it captures views and light; the way traffic, heat, water and waste flow through it; how its details and materials affect those who use it.
-We believe that the way a building looks in ten years is more important than whether it is on the cutting edge today, and that good design applied to an ordinary program with a modest budget will yield a result greater than the sum of its parts.
+Well-proportioned, coherent spaces appeal to the senses as well as the psyche.
+We take into account all the qualities that make a building exceptional: what it says about its time, its purpose, and its location; the way it responds to its site; the ways it captures views and light; the way traffic, heat, water, and waste flow through it; how well it utilizes the resources assigned to it.
+The way a building affects people in twenty years is more important than whether it is on the cutting edge today.